zubeydesisman/ruby-enumerables-reverse-each-word-lab-seattle-web-102819/README.md

 # Reverse Each Word

-## Objectives
+## Learning Goals

-1. Understand the return value of the each method
+- Understand the return value of the each method
-2. Use the .collect method
+- Use the .collect method
-3. Understand the return value of the .collect method
+- Understand the return value of the .collect method
-4. Use the return of collect for further operation
+- Use the return of collect for further operation

 ## Instructions

 Write a method called `reverse_each_word` that takes in a string argument of a sentence and returns that same sentence with each word reversed in place.

 First solve it using `.each` Then utilize the same method using `.collect` to see the difference.

 For example: